Updated by Paul Keskeys, March 15, 2017.

 Mill Junction, Johannesburg, South Africa

 Just a few hundred miles northeast of Heatherwick’s museum, silos have been adapted in a very different manner.
-Last month, Matt Shaw reported for Architizer on Johannesburg’s Mill Junction student dormitories, which combine two industrial typologies—shipping containers of every conceivable color stacked atop 11-story grain silos.
+Matt Shaw reported for Architizer on Johannesburg’s Mill Junction student dormitories, which combine two industrial typologies — shipping containers of every conceivable color stacked atop 11-story grain silos.
 The transient nature of the crates contrasts with the stable forms of the cylinders beneath, creating one outlandish residential high-rise.

 Gemini Residence, Copenhagen, Denmark

 MVRDV proved that silo conversions don’t always have to be as rugged as Mill Junction.
-Their Gemini Residence features glossy, high-end apartments radiating from a pair of concrete silos that act as twin cores.
-The silos contain staircases, elevators and common spaces such as terraces, while the apartments provide a glittering outer skin—complete with the lengthiest wrap-around balconies imaginable.
+Its Gemini Residence features glossy, high-end apartments radiating from a pair of concrete silos that act as twin cores.
+The silos contain staircases, elevators and common spaces such as terraces, while the apartments provide a glittering outer skin — complete with the lengthiest wrap-around balconies imaginable.

 Climbing Center, Amsterdam, Netherlands